theclubfoot/theclubfoot/README.md

 ### Hi there 👋, my name is Lawrence Adams
 #### I am fullstack engineer
-I made this project just for guap.
+I made this project to document my journey as a front-end developer.

 Skills: Shell / Bash / C